-At Wesfarmers, gender balance means its workforce is made up of 40 per cent women, 40 per cent men, and 20 per cent any gender (which may vary depending on industry, talent pool, or include gender diversity).
+At Wesfarmers, gender balance means its workforce is made up of 40 per cent women, 40 per cent men, and 20 per cent any gender.

 Wesfarmers acknowledges and is supportive of team members who self-identify as gender diverse.
 Currently less than one per cent of the Group's total workforce self-identify as gender diverse with the below gender representation diagrams reflecting percentages rounded to the nearest whole percentage.

-The Wesfarmers Leadership Team is balanced with 50 per cent women, as is the total Wesfarmers workforce (119,698, as at 30 June 2022), made up of 57 per cent women and 43 per cent men.
+The Wesfarmers Leadership Team is balanced with 50 per cent women, as is the total Wesfarmers workforce (120,420, as at 30 June 2023), made up of 57 per cent women and 43 per cent men.

-Nevertheless, strengthening the balance of gender in senior executive, management and professional roles; as well as a focus on key strategic areas such as data, digital and technology across the Group remains a priority for Wesfarmers.
+Nevertheless, strengthening the balance of gender in senior executive, management and professional roles, as well as a focus on gender balance in key strategic areas such as data, digital and technology roles across the Group remains a priority for Wesfarmers.
 Details of gender representation across the Group is set out below.